TomasHubelbauer/week-planner/readme.md

   The tests will make it possible to mock the DOM elements and ensure the right DOM operations are called on them by the individual flows.

+- [ ] Implement a single step undo

+  I don't think an undo stack is necessary, but it would be nice to be able to fix mistakes spotted right away.
+  Undo multiple slots if the last action was to paint all of them in one stroke.